lars-t-hansen/moz-sandbox/swat/MANUAL.md

    The type of while is always void.
 Evaluates the body while the first expression is nonzero.

+Do         ::= (do ((Id Init Update) ...)
+(Test Result ...)
+Body ...)

+   The Inits are evaluated in parallel and bound to the Ids.
+The Update, Test, Result, and Body expressions are evaluated in that extended scope.
+If the Test is true then the Results are evaluated in order and the result of the last is the result of the Do expression.
+Otherwise, the Body expressions are evaluated in order and their results are discarded.
+The Update expressions are then evaluated in parallel and their results are assigned to the Ids, before the Test is evaluated again.

 Case       ::= (case Expr CaseCase ...
 CaseElse) CaseCase   ::= ((CaseVal ...)
 Expr ...)